 – Benjamin Mauch is somewhat of an expatriate from the Old Dominion, currently residing in South Korea.
 Prior to his move abroad, Mauch grew up along the fall line & attended university in the foothills of the Blue Ridge (that’s about as “Virginia” as it gets).
 Mauch’s work is 21st century minimalist composition.

 – Joey Wright & Nathan McGlothlin (who are also part of TLVS’ current incarnation) showcase a beauty in subtle layer manipulation with lo-fi charm.
 Opting for improvisation over set structures, each performance (live or recorded) balance feelings of isolation, distance, and fear with solace, presence, and hope.

 – These days, the artist currently known as KillGXXD is working his way out of the stereotypical DJ role.
 He has been trying out different instruments & forging friendships in & around Lynchburg, the town he now calls home.
 The result is a collaborative affair that calls equally on Flying Lotus & Frank Zappa as reference points.

 – Hill City inhabitant by way of a Baltimore upbringing, Harmon continually presents the residual affect of the “renaissance man” bug that bit him early on.
 Most of his output is of a visual (drawing, painting) & aural vein.
 Behind the mic, he marries a silky croon with the futuristic bent of his writing.
 With a right incredible rhythm section in tow, Lloyd looks to romance the minds & hearts of anyone within earshot.

-- having survived a handful of lineup changes, TLVS is currently a two piece that works with other artists from time to time. sonically, the group plays off both the shoegazing bliss of the 90’s & the ambient texture of 21st century post rock.
+– Having survived a handful of lineup changes, TLVS is currently a three piece that works with other artists from time to time.
+Sonically, the group plays off both the shoegazing bliss of the 90’s & the ambient texture of 21st century post rock.